12 Principles Of Modern Learning

 Opportunity: Allows learners to move beyond individual and isolated projects

-Reality: The ability to quickly obtain feedback from multiple sources
+Reality: The ability to quickly obtain learning feedback from multiple sources

 Opportunity: Enables learners to continuously improve work

 How should you use this to guide your teaching?
-You could take the verbs shown here (e.g., contribute, correlate, etc.) and design projects or activities alongside your students.
-You could also present a document like these at staff or department meetings by slamming it down on the table and asking ‘Where’s the progress?!”
+You could take the verbs shown here (e.g., contribute, correlate, etc.) and design project-based learning or related learning playlist activities alongside your students.

 12 Principles Of Modern Learning; image attribution Richard Olsen